Simplified Patient Scheduling

 - Same day appointments are not readily available.

 - Indiscriminate double or triple booking guarantees some bad patient experiences.
-You have a lot of no-shows, so you make up for it by booking multiple patients into a single slot.
+(And patient experience has to be a key part of your focus when giving care and staying viable in today’s healthcare market.)
+You have a lot of No-Shows, so you make up for it by booking multiple patients into a single slot.
 Traditional systems do this “indiscriminately,” meaning you can book two patients with perfect “show” records in the same slot, thus guaranteeing a long cycle time for one of them.

 - Double booking would be a reasonable strategy if each patient’s “show” record was a known quantity and patients were double booked based on their probability of keeping the appointment.
 If two patients are booked for the same slot and one of them always shows and one never shows, then on average you have a 100% chance of a patient showing up.
 If into another slot you book two patients, each of whom has a 50% chance of showing, you have a 25% chance both patients will show, a 25% chance neither patient will show, and a 50% chance one of the two booked patients will show.
 Not an unreasonable strategy.
 But who among us “knows,” never mind “uses,” show rates for individual patients in booking future appointments?
 So, double booking without this data is asking for cycle time trouble.